HaoWuLab-Bioinformatics/CLNN-loop/README.md

 The code "data_load.py" is used for fusing features.

-The code "tsne.py" is used for visualization of feature representations.

 The code "LSTM.py" is used to build the model.

 The code "main.py" is used for model training and to evaluate the performance of CLNN-loop on the independent test set.
 Running "main.py" will import "LSTM.py" automatically.